Nsuyash/Minion-Speak-Translator/README.md

 # Minion-Speak-Translator
-<p .style.text-align: center;>Are you a fan of minions?
+<p>Are you a fan of minions?
 Did you know that the gibberish they say is an actual language.
 Use the translator to convert your text from English to Minion speak or Banana language.
 </p>